corvaglia-alessio/ezshop/Deliverables/DesignAssessmentDocument.md

 Fat could be reduced by:
 - introducing high level components to manage collections in the EZShop class like: users, inventory, sales,...
-- moving checks within classes implementing Units like: UserClass, OrderClass, BalanceOperationClass,...
+- moving checks from EZShop to classes implementing Units like: UserClass, OrderClass, BalanceOperationClass,...

 Tangling could be reduced by:
-- having the EZShop implementation and all the other classes implementing the interfaces in the same package
+- having the EZShop implementation and all the other classes, implementing the interfaces, in the same package.